 - Demonstrate at least one sensory or movement interweave that can be used during Desensitization phase in EMDR therapy.

-- Recognize the likelihood that shame may arise in attachment trauma and identify one way to support the client in that process.
+- Discuss the likelihood that shame may arise in attachment trauma and identify one way to support the client in that process.

-- Recall how to close a session by resourcing.
+- Describe how to close a session by resourcing by resourcing.

 Required Workshop Materials